On a recent Sunday, I went in search of legend, folklore, some fresh air and a gentle stroll. And I found them all at Highdown Hill, Worthing.

 Midsummer on Highdown

-On the day of my visit, Highdown was mystical, wrapped as it was in scarves of mist which completely covered the surrounding countryside only occasionally revealing tantalising glimpses of blue sky and panoramic views.
+On the day of my visit, Highdown was mystical, wrapped as it was in scarves of mist that completely covered the surrounding countryside only occasionally revealing tantalising glimpses of blue sky and panoramic views.
 I’d been there sometime when the mist suddenly completely lifted revealing almost 360-degree views and the true magic of this spot.

 So it was no surprise that a Midsummer bonfire was still being lit here as late as the 1830s and it’s equally no surprise that the Sompting Village Morris Dancers have chosen this spot to dance and light a symbolic bonfire on the eve of the Summer Solstice.
 Highdown has its own unique spiritual presence.

 Highdown Gardens lie in a former chalk pit just below the hill.
 They are free to visit and are quite lovely.
 Apart from the Highdown tea rooms (just below the gardens), you may also find the Sur La Mer mobile coffee shop which brings with it pastries, cold drinks, and some outside seating to boot.
 Or you may want to head back down to the main road, and visit Highdown Vineyard whose vines grow on the southern slope of the hill.

 If you like this post about Highdown Hill, Worthing, you may also like: